- Google holds financial services companies, like banks, to a higher standard than most industries.

 And they’re still out there.
 Think about why you might need a listing resource like this.
 They are highly niche and curated, and they give people a starting point that isn’t the entire internet.
 With this need in mind, many listing-style websites have morphed into helpful and informative comparison sites like NerdWallet.

 Find sites like this and get listed.
 Aim for dofollow links, which pass site authority from the linking site to yours directly, when you can.
-But never, ever remove legitimate resources from your outreach list just because their links are nofollow and won’t add direct SEO value.
+But don’t remove legitimate resources from your outreach list just because their links are nofollow and won’t add direct SEO value.
 The traffic and engagement that moves through relevant websites produce trust signals and impact authority whether or not they actually “pass” any authority through the link itself.
 And since the traffic is likely to be high-intent, these listings are friendly for your conversions too.

 11. Provide answers